-Making clear ice at home with directional freezing
+Making clear ice at home with tap water and directional freezing

 Making clear ice at home is one of the things you can find many things about on the web.
 I have tried to follow so many things and tips from all over the web, boiling water, filtered water, both filtered and boiled water, special silicone molds, you name it.
 However I have come to learn that there is really just one method to make clear ice, especially when you want to make bigger quantities: directional freezing.